Agile555/GEDCOMProj/README.md

 [![Build Status](https://travis-ci.com/Agile555/GEDCOMProj.svg?branch=master)](https://travis-ci.com/Agile555/GEDCOMProj)

-# :tada::tada::tada: Welcome to GEDCOM Banana :banana: :tada::tada::tada:
+# :tada::tada::tada: Welcome to GEDCOM Cherry :cherries: :tada::tada::tada:

-## New Things In Version 1.0.1:
+## New Things In Version 1.0.2:

-This sprint, we implemented another __11__ user stories, putting us up to a total of 24!
-This means we're keeping ahead of schedule in feature implementation.
-Be on the lookout for more updates in the future!
+This sprint, we implemented another __6__ user stories, putting us up to a total of 30!
+We are beginning progress back toward the initial schedule, with time left for a refactoring sprint following Cherry.

 New features include:

-* Recognition of common marriage practices
+* Detection of strange family sizes
-* Checking of individual ages within the database to assure proper maintenance of death records
+* Integration of child ages and orderings within families
-* Inclusion and testing of individual age generation based off of varying amounts of provided data
-* Detection of anomaly behavior in regards to families, such as large amount of siblings born at once.
+* Checking for common gender practices in families

 Future releases will be packed with even more features, so stay tuned!
 If you've taken our code for a spin, you can also let us know how we did via our GitHub handles! :nerd_face: